FionaMacNeill/researchportfolio/content/blog/2022/04/UX Camp Brighton Sticking Power/index.md

 This session was based on the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle), when applied to UX, in that... <br>

-> "80% of your user's experience could be affected 20% of your product."
+> 80% of your user's experience could be affected 20% of your product.

 **_Unexpectedly Obvious_** - Chris How [@chrishow](https://twitter.com/chrishow) <br>

 This session provided a series of examples where design solutions were both ingenious and obvious.
 This was summarised by Chris How as:

->"Understanding the problem + Imaginative thinking = Unexpectedly obvious design"
+>Understanding the problem + Imaginative thinking = Unexpectedly obvious design

 **_Are you at the table or on the menu?_** - Laura Yarrow [@laura_yarrow](https://twitter.com/laura_yarrow) <br>